mecid/mecid.github.io/_posts/2022-11-02-window-management-in-swiftui.md

 ```

 #### Window styling
 The SwiftUI framework provides a few ways of styling windows using view modifiers.
-First, we can display or hide the title of the window by applying the windowStyle view modifier.
-It accepts hiddenTitleBar or titleBar values.
+First, we can display or hide the title of the window by applying the *windowStyle* view modifier.
+It accepts *hiddenTitleBar* or *titleBar* values.
 This view modifier should be used on the window itself.

-Another option is to use the presentedWindowStyle view modifier on the view hierarchy, which will set the particular style for windows created by this view hierarchy.
+Another option is to use the *presentedWindowStyle* view modifier on the view hierarchy, which will set the particular style for windows created by this view hierarchy.

 #### Menubar window
 Menu bar apps are very popular on macOS, and now we have a native way to build them in SwiftUI.
-There is a new scene type called MenuBarExtra.
+There is a new scene type called *MenuBarExtra*.
 It appears in the system menu bar and presents its content in a popover-like window.

 ```swift
 @main struct MyApp: App {